isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 Notably, this Ray integration is able to leverage the existing Isaac Lab Hydra support for changing hyperparameters.
-See ``hyperparameter_tuning/config/vision_cartpole.yaml`` for a demonstration of how easy hyperparameter tuning can be when leveraging Ray and Hydra.
+See ``hyperparameter_tuning/config/vision_cartpole.py`` for a demonstration of how easy hyperparameter tuning can be when leveraging Isaac-Ray and Hydra.

 # Installation